wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/openscap/oscap-configuration.rst

 ``Wazuh dashboard``

-You can see the logs in the **Threat hunting** section, adding the filter ``rule.groups:oscap``.
+You can see the logs in **Threat Hunting** by adding the filter ``rule.groups:oscap``.
 Note that each field is extracted to facilitate searches and analysis.

 .. thumbnail:: ../../../../images/wodles-oscap/oscap-example.png
     :title: OpenSCAP alert example